codewurld/fizzbuzz-interface/README.md

-# Santander Interview

-## Codebase as per interview with Satander (Wed 15 Dec 2021)
+# Simple FizzBuzz Game with API

-## Note for Tim
+## Note
-- As we had system issues earlier, I created a small API app with express called "interviewApi.js" in the "server" folder and a react component right after our interview: in the client/src/components folder (css and test files from interview are nested in this folder too) that renders fizzbuzz game in the browser using state change
+- Button renders fizzbuzz game in the browser using state change
-- API has a GET request with information from our interview, i.e. interviewer name, interviewee name, duration, etc...
+- API has a GET request with information from an interview, i.e. interviewer name, interviewee name, duration, etc...

-*Cheers*,<br />
-Shola<br />
+*For Practice*,<br />
+Thanks for checking it out<br />
 <img width="443" alt="Screen Shot 2021-12-16 at 11 06 59" src="https://user-images.githubusercontent.com/81420135/146361172-62a91ab9-4a29-464f-ba59-f072eeb3e7ce.png">